kartotherian/kartotherian/packages/tilerator/README.md

 To see the currently running jobs, navigate to `http://localhost:6534/` (nicer interface) or `http://localhost:6534/raw` (internal data).

 ## Adding jobs
 Jobs can be scheduled via a POST request.
-Usually I do it with [Chrome Postman extension](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) or similar.
+The best way is to use /static/admin.html from the Kartotherian deployment, and point it to Tilerator instance.
+Or you can make direct calls with [Chrome Postman extension](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) or similar.

 The most basic call to generate all tiles of zoom level 3, using `gen` source to produce tiles, and store them in the `store` source.
 This job will be executed by one worker, without any multitasking.
 ```